Jay-Adjei/portfolio_3.0/HowToConfigVPS.md

 1. **Preparing the VPS**: Installing necessary dependencies (Node.js, PM2, Git) and setting up the development environment.
 2. **Cloning the Project**: Downloading the Git repository and installing dependencies for the Next.js project.
 3. **Starting the Application**: Running the Next.js project using PM2 for process management.
+4. **Creating SSL Certificate Using Certbot**: Setting up SSL certificates for your custom domain using Certbot (Let's Encrypt).
-4. **Optional Apache Reverse Proxy Configuration**: Setting up Apache to serve the Next.js project via a custom domain.
+5. **Optional Apache Reverse Proxy Configuration**: Setting up Apache to serve the Next.js project via a custom domain.
-5. **Automating Updates with Cron**: Automatically fetching Git updates and restarting the application at regular intervals.
+6. **Automating Updates with Cron**: Automatically fetching Git updates and restarting the application at regular intervals.
-6. **GitHub Webhook (Optional)**: Setting up a GitHub webhook to automatically update the repository when changes occur.
+7. **GitHub Webhook (Optional)**: Setting up a GitHub webhook to automatically update the repository when changes occur.
-7. **Manual Updates**: Steps for manually pulling repository updates and restarting the application.
+8. **Manual Updates**: Steps for manually pulling repository updates and restarting the application.

 ### Prerequisites